imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 <img src="./report_stage_iii_assets/final_all.png" width="700"/>&nbsp;

-Calculating the averages, we get the following alternative gas cost schedule:
+Calculating the averages, we get the following unified gas cost schedule:

-**Figure 8: Alternative gas schedule**
+**Figure 8: Unified gas schedule**

 <img src="./report_stage_iii_assets/final_proposal.png" width="700"/>&nbsp;

-The raw results of the alternative gas cost schedule have been re-scaled to fit the current gas cost schedule.
-For this we have excluded OPCODEs with high client variability (like `EXP` or `SELFBALANCE`) and those visible inconsistency (like `PUSH2` to `PUSH32`).
-Instead we focused on the most common OPCODEs.
+The unified results have been re-scaled again to fit better the current gas cost schedule and create the alternative gas schedule.
+For this, we have excluded OPCODEs with high client variability (like `EXP` or `SELFBALANCE`) and those with visible inconsistencies (like `PUSH2` to `PUSH32`).
+Instead, we focused on the most common OPCODEs.
 Our analysis showed that the scale of 1.4 gives the best fit.
 This scale results in the least number of changes, for OPCODEs where it is worth the effort.

 This table presents the full comparison between the current gas cost schedule and the final alternative gas cost schedule.